OmarAI2003/Ersilia-utilities/Testing.md

 ]
 ```

-Running the model again using this file structure with the command `ersilia run --input eos4e40_5_simple_examples.json --as_table` worked successfully and produced this expected output:
+Rerunning the model with that new file structure: `ersilia run --input eos4e40_5_simple_examples.json --as_table` worked successfully✔️ and produced this expected output:

 ```bash
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━